nilaykumar/nilaykumar.github.io/content/garden/digital-gardens.md

 ## my gardening tools {#my-gardening-tools}

-use org-roam because it has backlinks? what else?

-i love the idea of planted/last tended

-i'm not sold on epistemic status. definitely would like a stage tag though... or perhaps a category? draft/inprogress/finished

-## backlinks {#backlinks}
+### backlinks {#backlinks}

 Here is a resource on using hugo to export org-roam backlinks
 <https://seds.nl/notes/export_org_roam_backlinks_with_gohugo/>
-Actually this might be independent of org-roam?
+Actually this might be independent of org-roam, so we might be able to manually add a backlinks section to each note manually, via hugo